4sval/FModel/README.md

 ## TODO
   - [ ] Code refactoring
-  - [ ] Special Schematics icon design with weapon icon and ingredients
   - [ ] New Heroes icon design with perks and more
   - [ ] New Defenders icon design with useful infos
   - [x] Translation support